 Chaka Khan was born Yvette Stevens in 1953.
 She grew up in Chicago, Illinois, the eldest of five siblings.
 As teenagers, she and her sister Bonnie formed a singing group, The Crystalettes, with two friends from school, and Chaka later sang with several local groups before she became the lead singer for the band Ask Rufus, which would become Rufus.
 With Chaka the group immediately began turning out hit after hit, and it was the beginning of a legendary music career.

 Living for a time in London and Germany, she currently resides in Los Angeles.
 She has two children, Indira Milini and Damien.
 Her life and career are chronicled in her autobiography, Through the Fire, which was published by Rodale Books in 2003 and is currently being updated for re-release and adapted into a screenplay.
-Another book featuring the music and lyrics of many of her hit songs, The Chaka Khan Songbook, was released in December 2014.
+Another book featuring the music and lyrics of many of her hit songs, The Chaka Khan Songbook, was released this past December.

 Chaka Khan recently celebrated her 40th anniversary in music and entertainment.
 A documentary series on her, “Being,” premiered on the Centric Channel and recent career highlights include tour dates around the world (London, Singapore, Prague, Dubai, NYC, et al), a performance on The Wendy Williams Show, an event in her honor at NARAS/Grammy headquarters in Los Angeles, an appearance with Sam Smith on VH1, special performances for Ebony and Essence Magazines, and being named Grand Marshal for Chicago's Bud Billiken Parade, the largest and oldest African American parade.

 Chaka is currently at work on a series of mixed media visual works, as well as a new CD, set for release later in 2017.